tomwillfixit/blog/_posts/2017-09-04-efs-anywhere.md

 ```

 The plugin will query the fake metadata service and check that the instanceID exists.
 I just used a preexisting t2.micro instanceID to get around this.

-The plugin was installed successfully.
+The plugin was installed successfully and you should be able to create a volume.
+Let's try it out.

-Test that it works.

 ## Create a volume